A to Z List

 Site specific to completely online courses available from UofM.

 A web-based suite of teaching and learning tools four courses.
 Alternatively called: D2L (Desire2Learn) and eLearn.
+You will find more about eCourseware here.

 Instructions and information on how to copy course materials from one semester to another.